Luke Holm earned bachelor's degrees in English and philosophy from NIU. He is a middle school teacher and a creative

-Perhaps Colgate does have the perfect formula for a whiter smile, but how then are the teams of scientists for the other campaigns stating they have found the perfect formula for a brighter smile?
+Perhaps Colgate does have the perfect formula for a whiter smile.
+But then how are the teams of scientists for the other toothpaste campaigns stating they have found the perfect formula for a brighter smile?
 If everyone's perfected the formula for a brighter smile, it shouldn't matter which brand you buy.
 However, for some reason, your choice seems extremely important.
 Will you choose correctly?
 How can you know?

 As a child, you listen to your parent without a doubt in your mind.
 You ignorantly believe that everything they say is truth and fact.
 As a parent, you listen to experts and take their word on any topic that you don't know much about.

 As our brains develop, as we grow older, we begin to realize that the so-called facts of life are oftentimes biased perspectives or misleading greenwashing perpetuated by lobbyists.
 Coming to this conclusion, it must seem that any random expert you hear is not always sufficient in their studies and the facts that they conclude.
 After all, we are only humans and, in that fact, humans make mistakes.
 Humans try to cover their mistakes, and it is not always safe to trust what others say.
 All in all do not let fancy terminology and flashy products or persuasions guide the way you think about things; instead try thinking for yourself and coming to your own conclusion.

 Think about lawyers, commercial specialists, certain scientists, and all other forms of hired help.
 Some people are paid to lie.
 Once this is understood, it should be more clear why people should doubt what they are blatantly told and the fact that what you see on television or in scientific articles is not necessarily always true.